Aesculap EANS Research Prize

 "Recombinant human interleukin-1 receptor antagonist in severe traumatic brain injury: a phase II randomized control trial"

-2013 – Dr. Ajmal Zemmar – Best laboratory entry
+2013 – Dr. Ajmal Zemmar – Best Laboratory Research Paper

 "Neutralization of Nogo-A enhances synaptic plasticity in the rodent motor cortex and improves motor learning in vivo"